What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Aves, Dr. Caribas, Dr. Samaniego, Dr. Elmohd, Dr. Walcott, Dr. Kalsow or Dr. Patel may choose to use Space maintainers that range from synthetic materials such as Gortex, to biocompatable materials such as collagen or even autogenous membranes fabricated from platelet rich fibrin spun from one’s own blood.
+Dr. Aves, Dr. Caribas, Dr. Samaniego, Dr. Elmohd, Dr. Walcott, Dr. Kalsow, Dr. Patel or Dr. Edwards may choose to use Space maintainers that range from synthetic materials such as Gortex, to biocompatable materials such as collagen or even autogenous membranes fabricated from platelet rich fibrin spun from one’s own blood.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.